pittpv/sepolia-auto-install/en/README.md

 | **CPU**            | 4–8 cores                                 |
 | **Disk**           | 600 GB SSD (can grow up to 1.5 TB)        |

-## 📌 Latest Updates 21-08-2025
+## 📌 Latest Updates 01-09-2025
-- Updated RPC check script to latest version.
-Thanks @web3.creed (Discord)
+- Added an option that allows configuring CPU and RAM usage limits for EL and CL clients.
+ - When this option is enabled, 20% of the server’s operating system resources are always reserved.
+The remaining resources are divided in a 60:40 ratio between EL and CL clients.
+ - The option is automatically activated when installing the RPC node (you can opt out of setting limits) or can be launched separately on an already running node (requires a restart of the node containers).

 ---

 <details>
 <summary>📅 Version History</summary>

+### 21-08-2025
+- Updated RPC check script to latest version.
+Thanks @web3.creed (Discord)

 ### 08-08-2025
 - Fix of the Nethermind configuration.
 In the previous configuration, synchronization issues could occur.